Last Updated: June 3, 2025 by Nagabhushanam Peddi

 • To hire employees for the company

 Where do I get an EIN?
-The business owner obtains An EIN number from the IRS (free of charge) after forming the company.
+The business owner obtains An EIN from the IRS (free of charge) after forming the company.
 This can be done online or by mail.

 FOR INTERNATIONAL APPLICANTS: You do not need an SSN to get an EIN.
 Learn more here.